MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/add-ons-store-curation.md

 ---
 # Curation and review process for submissions to the Edge Add-ons store

-The Microsoft Edge Add-ons store curates the Edge store experience so that users can find all items such as themes, extensions, and apps to customize their browser, in one place.
+The Microsoft Edge Add-ons store curates the Edge store experience so that users can find all the items to customize their browser in one place, such as themes, extensions, and apps.

-Before installing an item from the Edge Add-ons store, users can learn more about the functionality, data permissions, and publisher by viewing the description and listing.
+Before installing an item from the Edge Add-ons store, users can learn more about the functionality, data permissions, and publisher by viewing the item's description and listing.

 <!-- ====================================================================== -->